Hornbill201/HTML_notebooks/README.md

 # HTML notebooks
-This is the Notebook of HTML from w3schools.
+This is the note of HTML tutorial on w3schools.
+Link: https://www.w3schools.com/html/

 ## A Simple HTML Document